 ITEMS FROM HOME

 Children must not bring toys or other items to school that could be lost or stolen.
 This applies to electronics games, radios, and cell phones, and the like.
 Such items must not be taken onto the school bus, into the classroom or be used on the playground.
 It is safer to leave them at home.
 The school cannot take responsibility for the loss of items and valuables.
-Money brought to school for field trips, etc. is collected immediately each morning by the teacher when the children arrive in class.

 EMERGENCY SCHOOL CLOSURE